WM-SEMERU/code-rationales/README.md

 ![approach-rationales TOSEM drawio](images/pipeline.png)

-4. The interpretability approach uses the tensor $\Phi$ to generate local post-hoc explanations, such as dependency maps.
+4. The interpretability approach uses the tensor $\Phi$ to generate local post hoc explanations, such as dependency maps.
 These maps reveal three levels of human-interpretable concepts:
 - $L_1$: fine-grain level rationales,
 - $L_2$: concept rationales,
 - $L_3$: modality.

 Additionally, the interpretability tensor can be explored further to generate post-hoc global explanations, with specific statistical analyses.

-### Research questions
+### Research Questions

 * **RQ1 [Applicability]:** *How applicable is **CodeQ** to globally interpret code generation?* This RQ explores the use of **CodeQ** in creating understandable explanations for the behavior of language models in code generation tasks.
 The hypothesis is that greedy rationalization can identify key rationales leading to predictions, providing insights into the model's prediction dependencies.